National Zoo and Conservation Biology Institute (NZCBI)

 Rollins-Smith, Louise, Research Associate.
 B.A.
 (1969) Hamline University; M.S.
 (1972), Ph.D.
 (1977) University of Minnesota.
 Research specialties: Microbiology and Immunology; Amphibian Immunology; Host immune defenses against the chytrid fungus, Batrachochytrium dendrobatidis.

 Shamon, HilaResearch Ecologist, Smithsonian Conservation Ecology Center and Great Plains Science Program.
 B.S.
 (2008) Tel Hai College; M.Sc.
 (2012) Tel Aviv Univerity; P.h.D.
 (2017) Tel Aviv University.
-Research specialties: grassland ecology, conservation biology, wildlife management, reintroductions, animal movement, species distributions.
+Research specialties: Grassland ecology, conservation biology, wildlife management, reintroductions, animal movement, species distributions.
 Contact: ShamonH@si.edu

-Ssantymire, Rachel Moreland, Research Associate.
+Santymire, Rachel Moreland, Research Associate.
 B.S.
 (1996), M.S.
 (1996) Clemson University; Ph.D.
 (2006) George Mason University.
 Research specialties: Reproductive physiology; Endocrinology; Stress physiology; Spermatology.

 Steeil, JamesSupervisory Veterinary Medical Officer, Wildlife Health Sciences, B.S.
 Manhattan College, D.V.M.
 University of Florida.
 Research specialty: Nondomestic veterinary medicine.
 SteeilJ@si.edu